wolfmanjm/RISC-V-RP2350-baremetal/README.md

 plus uart print versions to print out fixed point numbers as decimal.

+Double word math:

+* div32s and div32u 64bit / 32bit divides
+* mul64_div (a*b)/c where the intermediate a*b is kept as 64 bit with 32 but result

 In general this decomplicates a lot of what the pico-sdk does, at the expense of no error checking and only using a simplified set of functions.